bbauska/JS-Basics-Unlock/README.md

 fields:

-7.1.4 Methods and \"this\" Context in Classes
+7.1.4 Methods and &quot;this&quot; Context in Classes

 Methods are actions that can be performed on objects, and JavaScript methods are stored in properties as function definitions.

-The this keyword in a method refers to the \"owner\" of the method.
+The this keyword in a method refers to the &quot;owner&quot; of the method.
 In the context of a class, refers to an instance of the class (an object).

-However, the value of this\' is not bound until a method is called.
+However, the value of this&#39; is not bound until a method is called.
 This can lead to errors when passing methods as callbacks if they rely on this .
 Arrow functions can be used to automatically bind this to the scope of where the function is defined, not where it is used.